MylesLandais/obsidian-sync/AWS/Aurora.md

 	self healing with p2p
 	Storage striped accross multiple volumes

 Clustering
+	A cluster has a single-master configuration
+	Or a Multi-Master can be configured
 	Shared storage volume
 	Master volume writes
 	Writer endpoint, pointing to master write node